 If you don’t have a hopper pan, you can make hoppers in a regular frying pan; you just won’t get quite as much of the crispy sides.
 It’s a little time-consuming to make hoppers, since each one must be individually steamed for a few minutes, but with practice, you can have four hopper pans going on a stove at once.
 I’d recommend starting with just one pan at a time, though!
 Serve with curry and seeni sambol.

-2 cups South Asian rice flour (or a mix of rice and wheat flour)
+2 cups South Asian white or red rice flour (or a mix of rice and wheat flour)

 1 tsp sugar

 eggs for egg hoppers

 extra coconut milk and jaggery for sweet hoppers